-Sara concentrates her practice in business organization operations and planning, mergers and acquisitions, federal and state taxation, intellectual property issues, and health care law.
+Sara concentrates her practice in business organization operations and planning, mergers and acquisitions, intellectual property issues, and health care law.
+She also handles federal and state taxation matters, including but not limited to addressing Employer Shared Responsibility Payment Penalties under the Affordable Care Act.
+She routinely assists clients with preparing employment agreements, non-compete/non-solicitation agreements, confidentiality agreements, severance agreements and the like.
 Sara is admitted to practice in the State of Florida and before the United States Tax Court.

 Prior to joining Henderson Franklin, Sara served as an Asset Integration Specialist at a local estate planning firm.
 During law school, Sara served as a legal intern for the Middle District of Florida as well as the Ninth Judicial Circuit in and for Orange County, Florida.

 Sara served as the Editor-in-Chief of the Child and Family Law Journal and as the Executive Board Treasurer for the National Conference of Law Reviews.
 Sara volunteered as a certified tax preparer with the Volunteer Income Tax Program.
 Among other distinguished positions, Sara was nominated to serve as a Dean’s Writing Fellow, Research Assistant, and Teaching Assistant for Legal Research and Writing I and II courses.
 Sara was also selected to join the Class of 2017 National Order of the Scribes, which is an honorary organization that recognizes graduating law students who excel in legal writing.

 Sara contributes to the firm's Southwest Florida Business & IP Blog and her posts include:

 - IRS Extends More Tax Deadlines and Provides CARES Act Guidance

 - Florida Extends Deadline for Certain Entity and Tax Filings